abeldekat/harpoonline/README.md

   ---@type string
   default_list_name = '',

-  ---@type "extended" | "short"
+  ---@type "default" | "short"
-  formatter = 'extended', -- use a built-in formatter
+  formatter = 'default', -- use a built-in formatter

   formatter_opts = {
-    extended = {
+    default = {
       -- An indicator corresponds to a position in the harpoon list -- Suggestion: Add an indicator for each configured "select" keybinding indicators = { ' 1 ', ' 2 ', ' 3 ', ' 4 ' },